menu

 One downside of living in Fair Play, however, is that residents on average have to contend with a long commute, spending on average 37.78 minutes every day commuting to work.

-Fair Play is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fair Play does not have a public transit system used by locals to get to and from work.

 Demographics

-The rate of college-level education in Fair Play is quite a bit lower than the national average among all cities of 21.84%: just 12.80% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fair Play with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.80% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fair Play in 2022 was $43,585, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,340 for a family of four.
 However, Fair Play contains both very wealthy and poor people as well.